 How does our vision change as we age?

-Have you ever found yourself struggling to read small print?
-Pushing text further away and thinking your arms aren’t long enough?
+Do you find yourself struggling to read the small print?
 Or enlarging the text on your phone so you can read a message?
 If you have, then it’s highly likely you have age-related loss of reading vision – or presbyopia as it’s referred to by the pros!
 In this blog we’ve teamed up with our very own pro, consultant ophthalmic surgeon Mr Amir Hamid, to find out more about presbyopia and explore current vision correction solutions.

 What is presbyopia?